aerickt/lapwing-for-beginners/src/Chapter-15.md

 #### dependent

-1. We can start by splitting this word into "depend" + "-ent"; thus, our last stroke is `KWREPBT`.
+1. First split this word into a root and a suffix: "depend" + "-ent"; the last stroke is `KWREPBT`.

-2. Since we cannot start any strokes with a vowel, there is only one way to split this: de/pend.
+2. There is only one way to split "depend" so that the second stroke begins with a consonant: de/pend.

 Full outline: `TKE/PEPBD/KWREPBT`